 Employers are prohibited from discriminating against men and women in all aspects of employment including recruitment, employment, allocation (including allocation of duties and grant of authority), promotion, demotion, training, benefits, work/employment type changes, early retirement, retirement or redundancy.
-In addition, disadvantageous treatment for reasons such as indirect discrimination (e.g. settings conditions, without any rational reasons, that new job recruits have to be at least 170cm tall), being pregnant or giving birth.
 The same law requires employers to take anti-harassment measures in relation to sexual harassment, being pregnant or giving birth, and so on.